TelemetryDeck/docs/tql/aggregators.md

 `doubleMean` computes and returns the arithmetic mean of a column's values as a 64-bit floating point value.

-Warning: this aggregator is very mean 😡😡
+Warning: this aggregator is mean 😡😡

 ```json
 { "type" : "doubleMean", "name" : <output_name>, "fieldName" : <metric_name> }